What is Kitchen Flow? The 5 Best Kitchen Layouts For Efficient Cooking & Cleaning

 - Clean-up Zone: This is your dishwasher and kitchen sink location.

-- Food Zone: Your fridge and pantry make up this zone.
+- Food Zone: Your fridge, food storage cupboards and pantry make up this zone.

-Having the right kitchen flow will make a big difference.
-To learn more about kitchen flows, contact our team today!
+Having the right kitchen flow will make a big difference in terms of efficient cooking and cleanup.
+To learn more about incorporating kitchen flow, contact our team today!

 5 Best Kitchen Layouts

-Your 5 kitchen zones can be added to one of these 5 kitchen layouts:
+Your 5 kitchen zones can be added to one of these 5 functional kitchen layouts:

-- One-wall: Also known as the “Pullman kitchen,” this basic kitchen layout is used for very small spaces.
-The entire kitchen is laid out along a single wall and in some cases, an island can be added.
-This is most common in small open concept spaces where the island helps divide the space.
+Also known as the “Pullman kitchen,” this basic kitchen layout is used for very small spaces.
+The entire kitchen is laid out along a single wall, and in some cases, an island can be added.
+This is most common in small open-concept spaces where the island helps divide the space.

-- L-Shape: As the name implies the L-shaped kitchen follows an L pattern for its footprint.
+As the name implies, the L-shaped kitchen follows an L pattern for its footprint.
 This provides an excellent option to create your triangle, while also allowing for more people to work in the kitchen at once.
 It is ideal for medium kitchens but less effective for very large spaces.

-- Horseshoe: Also known as the U-shape kitchen this works well for open concepts where you have three walls.
+Also known as the U-shape kitchen, this works well for open concepts where you have three walls.
 It makes the most of your counter space, and can also make room for an island.

 Thinking about redoing your kitchen so you can get that perfect kitchen flow?
 Look no further.
 At Artisan Contracting, our experts are here to help!
 Contact us today to learn more.